prathamesh-sonpatki/golang-challenge/_posts/2015-02-01-Golang-Challenge-FAQ.md

 **What is the Golang Programming Challenge for Newbies ?**

 * The Golang Challenge is a monthly programming challenge for Go Programming Newbies.
-* A new Golang Challenge will be posted on the Golang Challenge blog on the first of the month starting March 2015.
+* A new Golang Challenge will be posted here on the first of the month starting March 2015.
 * The challenge is open to individuals only.
 You are invited to email your queries / doubts to satish [at] joshsoftware.com
 * On the 16th of that month, all the solutions will be thrown open for everyone to see, comment upon and cast your vote.
 * The Go working solution(s) should be clear-cut, follow Go conventions and still be easy to understand.